 Why we love it

-The colours.
+The colors.
 The sounds.
 Even the smells make Morocco a complete contrast to the ordered politeness that we’re used to – and that’s what makes it magical.
 From the enchanting mayhem of the souk’s spice markets and the melodic call of the muezzin, to dramatic mountain ranges and sweeping coastlines – Morocco has something to spellbind us all.